-Temperature, unlike congestion information, does not need to be propagated across the network to support thermal-aware routing.
+Temperature, unlike congestion information, does not need to be propagated across the network in order to support thermal-aware routing.
 The physical nature of heat transfer results in thermal hotspots influencing the temperature of tiles in their immediate vicinity.
-This observation is even more significant in 3-D ICs where the magnitude of thermal conduction between the thin stacked dies results in hotspots spread across multiple tiers [1].
-Consequently, the temperature of candidate links in the direction of the thermal hotspot appears higher than others in the direction of cooler regions.
-This effectively removes the need for an aggregate-propagate-type monitoring network and enables temperature-aware adaptive routing to be implemented based on information available from routers in the immediate vicinity alone.
-In this brief, interconnect activity α_r is controlled in direct response to local temperature, using a thermalaware throttling mechanism as well as an adaptive routing strategy that steers interconnect traffic away from regions of high temperature.
+This observation is even more significant in 3D integrated circuits where the magnitude of thermal conduction between the thin stacked dies results in hotspots spread across multiple tiers [1].
+Consequently, the temperature of candidate links in the direction of the thermal hotspot appear higher than others in the direction of cooler regions.
+This effectively removes the need for an aggregatepropagate type monitoring network, and enables temperatureaware adaptive routing to be implemented based on information available from routers in the immediate vicinity alone.
+In this paper, interconnect activity α_r is controlled in direct response to local temperature, using a thermal-aware throttling mechanism as well as an adaptive routing strategy that steers interconnect traffic away from regions of high temperature.